-The future of expert networks are best predicted by an industry expert.
+The future of expert networks is best predicted by an industry expert.
 Read our interview with Ian Wood, a seasoned expert on the telecommunications industry.

 If you would seek an expert on expert networks, Ian Wood would be a good starting point.
 He has worked as an expert for years with multiple networks and seen the evolution of the industry.
 Here’s his story on the past, present and future of expert networks.
 It all started in 2004, when a founding member of GLG’s European operations approached him at the Barcelona Mobile World Congress.
 At the time, Ian was working as an independent consultant to the telecom industry.
 He got GLG explained to him and agreed to join as an advisor.

 Expert networks – the years of plenty